AppIterate/docs/docs/android.md

 ### Push Notifications

+1. Get the `Project Number` for your application from your Google Developers Console.
+1. Set the Server API key in the SDK setup page on the [dashboard](http://dashboard.appiterate.com).
+1. Follow the steps given at [Google Developer] site and implement the GCM Client to implement push notifications in your application.

 ### Data Driven Tests

 Create a test on the dashboard.
 Keep a note of Short name, which you mention at the time of creating a test.
 To retrieve parameters defined on your "Test Details" page, use getValue function defined in our SDK.